Securities

 Bull case

-- Continued robust demand for AI accelerators and high-performance computing, as indicated by TSMC's strong results, directly benefits AMD's data center segment.
+- Continued robust demand for AI accelerators and high-performance computing, as indicated by TSMC’s Q1 2026 results, directly benefits AMD’s data center segment.

 - Strategic partnerships, such as the multi-year deal with Meta Platforms for MI450 AI chips and collaboration with the French government on AI, could drive significant revenue growth.